pmuellr/cloudStorage/README.md

 --------------------------------------------------------------------------------

 Errors returned in callback will be null when no error occurred, otherwise they are an instance of Error objects.
-The following values will be available in the `name` property.

-`notAuthenticated`
-`notAuthorized`
-`notConnected`